 We have had a great impact in India, Kenya and Nigeria.
-In India we work in 5 states, Delhi, Maharashtra, Uttar Pradesh, Haryana and Mizoram and the North East.
+In India we work in 15 states, Delhi, Maharashtra, Uttar Pradesh, Haryana, Rajasthan, Uttarakhand, Mizoram, Manipur, Meghalaya, Assam, West Bengal, Sikkim, Kashmir, Ladakh (Kargil), and Jharkhand.
 In Nigeria we work in Calabar, Calabar Municipality LGA, Calabar South LGA, and Ekori community in Yakurr LGA in Cross River State.

 1.4 million children worldwide go blind, the commonest cause being Vitamin A deficiency.
 In India, there are about 320,000 blind children.